sindresorhus/find-up/readme.md

 Type: `string`

-Path to the file or directory.
+Path to a file or directory.

 ### findUp.stop